 You should first figure out whether or not you can afford your mortgage soon.
 Sometimes, it may still be doable if you scrape by and wait for that late paycheck to come.

 But, there’s more that you should do here than assume it’s over.
 Here’s the full scoop on what you can do:

-If you do not follow this advice your property may end up on the list of condo foreclosures in NYC.
-We will write another blog post about homes in foreclosure NYC: how to find foreclosure listings and foreclosed homes, how to inspect the property, and run the proper legal due diligence.
-Buying foreclosures in NYC, dealing with distressed properties are not for everyone, and having your NestApple real estate agent work with the listing agent and the lender remains critical.
+If you do not follow this advice, your property may end up on the list of condo foreclosures in NYC.
+We will write another blog post about homes in foreclosure in NYC: how to find foreclosure listings and foreclosed homes, inspect the property and run the proper legal due diligence.
+Buying foreclosures in NYC and dealing with distressed properties are not for everyone, and having your NestApple real estate agent work with the listing agent and the lender remains critical.